-I’ve got two words for you: in Cozumel!
-Cozumel is a little island (well actually, it’s the biggest island in Mexico) off the coast of Playa del Carmen ~ just a 45-minute ferry ride away from the mainland.
-As such, the entire western side of Cozumel face due west, which equates to prime sunset-capturing real estate.
-If you’re basically anywhere on the western side of the island, you’ll be able to catch one of the best sunsets you’ve ever seen.
+Cozumel is a little island (well actually, it’s the biggest island in Mexico) off the coast of Playa del Carmen ~ just a 45-minute ferry ride from the mainland.
+The entire western side of Cozumel faces due west, making it prime-time sunset real estate.
+Virtually anywhere on the west side of the island, you’ll be able to catch the sunset.

 Locations for Best Cozumel Sunsets

-Like I said, you can watch a stunning Cozumel sunset basically anywhere on the island.
-The spots I’m including on the map below happen to be where I repeatedly captured some of my most stunning shots.
-So use this as a jumping-off point only ~ I know you’ll discover plenty of Cozumel sunset magic all on your own!
+Like I said, you can catch some of the best Cozumel sunsets pretty much anywhere on the island.
+The spots on the map below happen to be where I repeatedly captured some of my best shots.
+So use this as a jumping-off point ~ I know you’ll discover plenty of Cozumel sunset magic all on your own!